Artificial Intelligence for Scientific Research: Authentic Research Education Framework: AIfSR group organization

-Here we report a design and implementation note for the AREd program which has a solution to all 5 barriers.
-The program was designed and implemented in a form of a group "AI for Scientific Research" (AIfSR) at New York University, under the umbrella of Vertically Integrated Projects\footnote{https://www.vip-consortium.org/} - VIP for short.
-Note that VIP can be used for various pedagogy approaches, and one can find reports on other AREd programs relying on VIP machinery \cite{strachan2019using,coyle2006vertically}.
+The AI for Scientific Research (AIfSR) group was formed and is operating at NYU under the umbrella of Vertically Integrated Projects\footnote{https://www.vip-consortium.org/} - VIP for short.
+Note that VIP can be used for various pedagogy approaches, and one can find reports on other programs relying on VIP machinery \cite{strachan2019using,coyle2006vertically}.